Sunday, November 3, 2024

 General or non horror people content warning- homophobia, gaslighting

 Plot- Documentary of the impact of making A Nightmare on Elm Street Part 2: Freddy's Revenge on the lead actor, Mark Patton.
-The film's overt gay overtones basically ruined his career as he was an out but not very openly so gay man in the midst of the AIDS crisis trying to prove he could be a lead actor, but lack of subtly in the script made him an actor who it was thought could only play gay characters and that was basically the end of his career.
-In addition to this, the creative team behind the film actively blamed him for bringing the gay undertones (they are not under, they are over) to the film even though other actors claimed they were obvious in the script.
+The film's overt gay overtones basically ruined his career as he was an out but not very openly so gay man in the midst of the AIDS crisis who was trying to prove he could be a lead actor, but lack of subtly in the script made him an actor who it was thought could only play gay characters and that was basically the end of his career.
+In addition to this, the creative team behind the film actively blamed him for bringing the gay undertones (they are not under, they are over) to the film even though other actors claimed they were obvious in the script and informed their performances.
 Mark Patton ultimately quit acting but now with the resurgence of the film in the LGBT+ community, he has started engaged with fan conventions and the like.

 Short review- This documentary is narrated by Cecil Baldwin is in the main actor in the Welcome to Nightvale and hosts Random Number Generator Horror Podcast Number 9 both podcasts I love, and it is great.
 It is interesting to see the impact of one not particularly good film on an actor's career and the way they can find their way back to it due to a change in the fan base and a reassessment of the film.